microchip-pic-avr-examples/pic16f18446-curiosity-board-tone-generator/README.md

 ## Summary

-This code example shows how to make a simple tone generator using the NCO and ADC peripherals.
+This code example shows how to make a tone generator using the NCO and ADC peripherals.

 ## How to Program the Microcontroller